Find Expert Guides • Plan a Personal Trip • Explore Our Pasts Consciously

 Did You Know?

-Ancient Empires and Their Forts & Castles
+Ancient Empires: their Forts & Castles

 The southern gate of the Roman city of Diocletianopolis, present-day Hisarya.

-The fortress of Tsarevets in Veliko Tarnovo on a bright summer's day.
+Above a bend in the river the fortress of Tsarevets in Veliko Tarnovo on a bright summer's day.

 The walls of Tsarevets Fortress overlooking the city of Veliko Tarnovo.